Jay Keystone Memorial Award

 2022: Healthcare Innovation Challenge

 The 2022 recipient of the Jay Keystone Memorial Award is the Healthcare Innovation Challenge, led by Kayvan Aflaki and Serena Peck.
-Kayvan and Serena are both MSc students and the current IMS Students' Association (IMSSA) Co-Presidents.
-In this unique initiative, IMS students will utilize their creativity and critical thinking skills to solve a real-world healthcare challenge question developed by clinicians and faculty.
-In the first stage of the challenge, teams of students will compete through a written proposal.
-The top 3 scoring teams will advance to the final competition where they will give an oral presentation of their solution to an audience of IMS community members.
+Kayvan and Serena are both MSc students and the 2021-2022 IMS Students' Association (IMSSA) Co-Presidents.
+In this unique initiative, teams of IMS students utilized their creativity and critical thinking skills to solve a real-world healthcare challenge question developed by clinicians and faculty.
+In the first stage of the challenge, students competed through a written proposal.
+The top 5 scoring teams advanced to the final competition in June 2022 where they gave an oral presentation of their solution to an esteemed panel of judges and an audience of IMS community members.

 Congratulations to Kayvan and Serena!
-Stay tuned for more details about the Healthcare Innovation Challenge which will be taking place this Spring and Summer.
+Find out more about the Healthcare Innovation Challenge here.

 2021: Youth-of-T Talks